 - Skills in relevant social and/or computing scientific disciplines.

 - Familiarity with interdisciplinary research methodologies and conceptual frameworks.

 - Excellent communication and drafting skills, with proficiency in both oral and written English.

 - Willingness to work in a dynamic start-up environment and to help build a leading global research institute.

-- A completed and signed UNU Personal History (P.11) form downloadable from the UNU website.
-Please avoid using similar forms provided by other United Nations organizations;
+- A completed and signed UNU Personal History form (P.11) which you can download from the UNU website.
+An indication of the reference number of the vacancy announcement (2017/UNU/CS/PSA/RF/30).
+Please do not use similar forms provided by other UN organizations.

 - Please send your application materials to email@example.com.

 This is an active recruitment process and there is at present no application deadline.
 We will accept applications until we fill all open positions.

 Applications from suitably qualified women candidates are particularly encouraged.

 For more information on the United Nations University and its work, please have a look at our websites: cs.unu.edu and unu.edu.